Not sure how to make the most out of your Twitter content?

 1. Create a SlideShare of Top Tips

 You could easily create a SlideShare that gives step-by-step directions.
-Here’s one we created a while back that did exactly that.

 But no matter what tweet you’re repurposing, remember: